mostypc123/reskin/README.md

 Optionally, install the app system-wide by running `sudo cp reskin /usr/bin/reskin`.

 Alternatively, you can also run `cargo run --release` within the `src-tauri` directory to run the Reskin app directly.
+The latest development build is also available on the `dev` branch.

 ### AUR (Arch User Repository)
 > **⚠️** This method of installation ONLY works on Arch-based distributions and will require you to have an AUR helper (such as `yay` or `paru`) installed.